Blue Mosque, Yerevan: Today

-During the Iran–Israel war in June 2025, the U.S. embassy in Yerevan recommended U.S. citizens exercise increased caution and avoid locations with known Iranian government affiliation including the Blue Mosque.
+During the Twelve-Day War in June 2025, the U.S. embassy in Yerevan recommended U.S. citizens exercise increased caution and avoid locations with known Iranian government affiliation, including the Blue Mosque.
 Iranian President Masoud Pezeshkian visited and prayed at the mosque during his August 2025 visit to Armenia.
+In March 2026, a commemoration ceremony was held at the mosque honoring the "martyrdom" of the late Supreme Leader of Iran, Ayatollah Ali Khamenei.

 Architecture

 The mosque is listed by the Armenian government as a monument of national significance.
 It is "one of the oldest buildings in central Yerevan" and the "only extant building of the Iranian period in Yerevan."
 The historian of Islamic art Markus Ritter described it as the "main model for the early Qajar mosque architecture of the Iranian period."
 The mosque complex covers an area of 7000 m2.
 The mosque itself is 97x66 m, while the courtyard is 70x47 m.
 Its dome design, tile patterns, brickwork and color scheme, and the layout of the main prayer area set it apart from both Sunni and Ottoman mosques.
 The mosque contains the traditional Shia attributes, including a minaret, three mihrabs (prayer halls), holy inscriptions, etc.

 The building demonstrates a noticeable connection to Iranian architectural traditions, especially with its façade design.
 Its continuous and refined façade, united by a double arcade, reflects the characteristics of early Qajar mosques, including the Dar ul-Ihsan Mosque at Sanandaj, the Jameh Mosque at Qom, and the Sardar Mosque and School at Qazvin.
 The mosque includes 24 arched cells that face the pool in the middle of the courtyard, which is surrounded by a rose garden.
 The minaret, standing at 24 m tall, has a 7-degree slope, but is considered to be architecturally safe.